 - Commercial: The response to COVID-19 by healthcare providers has made it difficult for some patients, especially those dependent on a hospital setting, to receive infusions or initiate treatment with our commercial products.
 In addition, as a result of the pandemic, some patients may choose to delay or stop treatment to avoid a visit to a hospital or a visit of a third party in their homes to minimize the risk of infection.
 The impact of COVID-19 may also result in delays in processing reauthorizations and modifications to program benefits by insurers, making it difficult for patients to obtain or maintain favorable coverage decisions for our products.
-These challenges may continue for the duration of the COVID-19 pandemic, which is uncertain, and are expected to reduce our revenue and cash flows. - Clinical trials: The impact of COVID-19 has caused, and may continue to cause, delays and disruptions to some of our clinical trials.
-The response to COVID-19 by healthcare providers is expected to delay site initiation, slow down enrollment, and make the ongoing collection of data for patients enrolled in studies more difficult or intermittent.
-In addition, patients may be unable or unwilling to travel to clinical trial sites as a result of quarantines and other restrictions, which may negatively impact the execution of clinical trials.
-Significant delays or disruptions to our clinical trials could adversely affect our ability to timely initiate studies, conduct successful studies, obtain or maintain regulatory approvals, or commercialize our product candidates.
+In addition, the increase in unemployment due to the pandemic has resulted in decreased insurance coverage for many individuals.
+These challenges may continue for the duration of the COVID-19 pandemic, which is uncertain, and are expected to reduce our revenue and cash flows. - Clinical trials: The impact of COVID-19 has caused, and may continue to cause, delays and disruptions to some of our clinical trials and missing data could undermine data integrity and probability of success.
+The response to COVID-19 by healthcare providers is expected to delay site initiation, delay the completion of post-marketing requirements and commitments, slow down enrollment, and make the ongoing collection of data for patients enrolled in studies more difficult or intermittent.
+In addition, as COVID-19 continues to spread, some participants and clinical investigators may be unable or unwilling to comply with clinical trial protocols.
+For example, quarantines or other travel limitations (whether voluntary or required) have been implemented in many countries, and may impede participant movement, affect sponsor access to study sites, or interrupt healthcare services, which may negatively impact the execution of clinical trials.
+Significant delays or disruptions to our clinical trials could adversely affect our ability to timely initiate studies, conduct successful studies, obtain or maintain regulatory approvals, or commercialize our product candidates. - Manufacturing: A significant outbreak at one of our partner sites could lead to delays in the manufacturing of our products and product candidates.

-- Manufacturing: A prolonged outbreak could lead to delays in the manufacturing of our products and product candidates. - Operations: On March 13, 2020, to protect the health of our employees and their families, and our communities, and in accordance with direction from state and local government authorities, we instituted mandatory work-from-home for all employees and contingent workers other than those who are facility-dependent.
+- Operations: On March 13, 2020, to protect the health of our employees and their families, and our communities, and in accordance with direction from state and local government authorities, we instituted mandatory work-from-home for all employees and contingent workers other than those who are facility-dependent.
 Our increased reliance on personnel working from home may negatively impact productivity or disrupt, delay or otherwise adversely impact our business.
 In addition, remote working could increase our cyber security risk.
-General protective measures put into place at various governmental levels, including quarantines, travel restrictions and business shutdowns, may also negatively affect our operations. - Share Price: The extent and duration of the impact of the COVID-19 pandemic on our stock price is uncertain.
+General protective measures put into place at various governmental levels, including quarantines, travel restrictions and business shutdowns, may also negatively affect our operations.
+Further, if the spread of the COVID-19 pandemic continues and our operations are adversely impacted, including due to an outbreak in a facility, we risk a delay, default and/or nonperformance under existing agreements. - Share Price: The extent and duration of the impact of the COVID-19 pandemic on our stock price is uncertain.
 The COVID-19 pandemic may cause our stock price to be more volatile, and our ability to raise capital could be impaired.